 - 1. To take a course out of the normal scheduling sequence but which is needed to meet graduation requirements. - 2.
 To engage in Independent Study because of the nature of a learning disability - 3.
-To take a course which conflicts with a regularly scheduled course.
+To take a course which conflicts with a regularly scheduled course and content is necessary to progress in a program of study.